knoxjeffrey/knoxjeffrey.github.io/_posts/2015-03-23-course-three-week-six-payments-with-stripe.markdown

 That's some examples of how to test with Stripe and now my test suite is passing.

-Keep an eye out for other posts on this topic from me in the near future because as mentioned above some sections of the code need to be tidied up.
+Keep an eye out for other posts on this topic from me in the near future because we'll be tackling aspects of this next week I think.
 However, this should be enough to keep you busy for a while!